Kal Parekh: Early life

 Dancing liberated me, I was no longer an introverted individual, which I had been my whole life.
 Dancing came very naturally to me.
 I never took classes.
 It's something I just picked up and ended up being good at.

 In 2002 he was cast in the first ever South Asian production on Broadway titled "Rang: Shades of my soul."
 He went on to teach for four years at Arya Dance Academy.
-Parekh has said that dancing helped him to imagine acting.
+Parekh has said that dancing and animation helped him to imagine acting.

 Career

-After graduating from SVA, Parekh took classes in live-action film at the New York Film Academy (NYFA).
+After graduating from SVA, Parekh took classes in live-action film at the New York Film Academy (NYFA) and later studied at Juilliard and T. Shreiber Studios.
 Soon after, he landed his first major role, as Shaheed in the Bollywood Hindi-language film, Khel Shuru.
 He learned Hindi for the part.